aimms/documentation/infosec/cloud-platform-azure.rst

 ----------------
 * The AIMMS PRO deployment software uses Java, C++ and Python.
 * The AIMMS Cloud application uses a wide range of Azure services such as AKS (Kubernetes on Azure).
+* WebUI uses HTML5, Javascript, CSS and various frameworks such as jquery and react.
+It also uses 3rd party components such as Highcharts.